linuxkay/Security_tools/ManInTheMiddleDetection/README.md

 Search start to open up Startup Application in GNOME.

 add /usr/bin/conky in commands field when prompted

 ## Install

+sudo apt -y install conky

+Place all files uploaded in this repost to your home folder.

 ## Contribution